rkarmaka98/SuperSegmentaion/README.md

 Open TensorBoard in `runs/export_detector_homoAdapt/` to browse keypoint overlays, segmentation masks and the mIoU for each image.

+Exporting SuperPoint predictions using `export_descriptor` now produces the same TensorBoard logs under `runs/export_descriptor/` when `superpoint_cityscapes_export.yaml` is used.

 Predicted segmentation masks can also be exported by adding `--export-segmentation` to other export commands and evaluated using `evaluation.py --evaluate-segmentation`.